atmist/snazzy-info-window/README.md

 #### edgeOffset

-The offset from the map edge which is used when panning an info window into view.
-The values must be numeric and are treated as pixels.
+The offset from the map edge in pixels which is used when panning an info window into view.

 - Type: _object_
 - Example: